dibyendumajumdar/dmr_c/README.md

 ### OMRJIT Backend

-* First follow instructions to build a [OMR  JIT](https://github.com/dibyendumajumdar/nj) library.
+* First follow instructions to build a [OMRJIT](https://github.com/dibyendumajumdar/nj) library.
 * You may need to amend the script [FindOMRJIT.cmake](https://github.com/dibyendumajumdar/dmr_c/blob/master/cmake/FindOMRJIT.cmake) to match your installation details.
 By default it expects the find OMRJIT at `~/Software/omr` on Linux/Mac OSX and `/Software/omr` on Windows.
-* Next you can generate the CMake build scripts.
+* Next you need to generate the CMake build scripts.
 I use following on Windows 10.

 ```
 mkdir build